HU-TI-DEV/TI-S4/hardware-simulatie/gazebo/2_Building_our_first_robot.md

 # 2. Building our first robot
 *source: https://gazebosim.org/docs/latest/building_robot/*

 In this step we will build our first robot and move it using commands in the command editor window.
+There is also a [logbook for Mac OS X](./Mac-OS-X/2_Building_our_first_robot-Mac-OS-X.md).

 Below the following environments are used:<br>
 <sup>1</sup> The prompt of the power shell environment<br>